message/iata/MT.md

 - a COVID-19 vaccination certificate issued in Gibraltar, Jersey and Guernsey or United Kingdom showing that they were fully vaccinated at least 14 days before arrival; or
 - a COVID-19 vaccination certificate issued in Turkey with a QR Code, showing that they were fully vaccinated at least 14 days before arrival; or
 - a COVID-19 vaccination certificate issued by Dubai Health Authority with a QR Code, showing that they were fully vaccinated at least 14 days before arrival; or
+- an Al Hosn COVID-19 vaccination certificate issued by the United Arab Emirates, showing that they were fully vaccinated at least 14 days before arrival; or
 - a "Digital Green Certificate" issued in Serbia, with a QR code and showing that they were fully vaccinated at least 14 days before arrival; or
 - a COVID-19 vaccination certificate issued by Qatar Ministry of Public Health showing that they were fully vaccinated at least 14 days before arrival; or
 - a digital COVID-19 vaccination certificate "Certifikate Dixhitale Shqiptare" issued by Albania; or